PranaviMandape/OPTIMIZATION-MODEL/README.md

 The business seeks to maximize monthly profit by determining the optimal quantity of each product to produce or sell, considering:

-Limited resources (e.g., labor, raw materials, storage)
+Limited resources (e.g. labor, raw materials, storage)

 Product-specific profitability